computer science, programming and other ideas

 In our case, we won’t use all these fancy things.
 We will keep things simple and only cancel the mean and divide by 255 to have the values in \([-0.5, 0.5]\).
 A reason why we don’t divide by the standard deviation is that some pixels are white in all the images and consequently their standard deviation is equal to zero.

-In the function normalized_dataset, mean is an optional parameter because we want to compute the mean for the training set, but we want to apply the same preprocessings the test set.
+is an optional parameter because we want to compute the mean for the training set, but we want to apply the same preprocessings the test set.

 Below, you can find all the steps to prepare the dataset.

 First, we retrieve the images thanks to the functions in mnist.py.
 Then we preprocess the dataset and shuffle it.
-Finally for the training, we create a one-hot encoded matrix for the labels called ohe_Y.
+Finally for the training, we create a one-hot encoded matrix for the labels called ohe_Y

 Our neural network won’t output a class directly.
 Instead it will output the probability distribution \(p(y \mid x)\) where \(x\) is the input.
 Concretely, for MNIST, the network will output a vector of \(\mathbb{R}^{10}\) which represents \((p(y=0 \mid x), \ldots, p(y=9 \mid x))\).
 So the network will learn to map an input to a distribution probability.
 Thus, our target outputs should also be a distribution probability.
 Consequently, we transform \(y^{(i)}\) to \(y^{(i)}_{ohe}\) according to:

-\[\begin{array}{rcl} y^{(i)}_{ohe} = (0, \ldots, 0, & 1 & , 0, \ldots, 0) \\ & \uparrow & \\ & y^{(i)^{th}} & element \\ \end{array}\]
+\[\begin{array}{rcl} y^{(i)}_{ohe} = (0, \ldots, 0, & 1 & , 0, \ldots, 0) \\ & \uparrow & \\ & y^{(i)^{th}} & element \\ \end{array}\](with the convention that the \(0^{th}\) element is the first one)

 For instance, \(3\) will be mapped to \((0, 0, 0, 1, 0, 0, 0, 0, 0, 0)\) and \(9\) to \((0, 0, 0, 0, 0, 0, 0, 0, 0, 1)\).